software-mansion/starknet.py/docs/migration_guide.rst

 1. Subscription id, used in :meth:`WebsocketClient.unsubscribe()` and all subscribe methods, is now a string instead of int.

-2. Fields in :class:`EstimatedFeeSchema` are now of type :class:`Uint64` for max amounts and :class:`Uint128` for max prices.
+2. Fields in :class:`EstimatedFeeSchema` accept now :class:`Uint64` for max amounts and :class:`Uint128` for max prices.

 **********************
 0.26.0 Migration guide